ChrisBuilds/terminaltexteffects/README.md

       --final-gradient-frames (int > 0)
                             Number of frames to display each gradient step. (default: 5) --final-gradient-direction (diagonal, horizontal, vertical, center)
-                            Direction of the gradient for the final color. (default: Direction.VERTICAL) --final-wipe-speed (int > 0)
+                            Direction of the final gradient. (default: Direction.VERTICAL) --final-wipe-speed (int > 0)
                             Speed of the final wipe as measured in diagonal groups activated per frame. (default: 1)